ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : string list = ["this"; "is"; "mambo"]
 ```

 The lists' type, `int list` and `string list`, have been inferred from the type of their elements.
-Lists can be empty `[]` (pronouced “nil”).
+Lists can be empty `[]` (pronounced “nil”).
 Note that the first list has been given a name using the `let … = …` construction, this is detailed below.
 The most primitive operation on lists is appending a new element at the front of an existing list, this is done using the “cons” operator, that is written with the double colon operator `::`.
 ```ocaml
 # 9 :: u;;
 - : int list = [9; 1; 2; 3; 4]